Self-observation brings man to the realization of the necessity of self-change.― George Ivanovich Gurdjieff

 Interactive Self-Observation Tactics

 Observation revolves around conflict management.
-In other words, you observe in order to control the outcome of a particular encounter.
+In other words, you observe to control the outcome of a particular encounter.
 This is a skill set often taught to those in law enforcement.
 And, we can all benefit from this basic mindset.
 It involves four key areas when interacting with another person:

 - Active Listening This is listening to understand what is being said instead of planning a response.